Ian-Phelon/deli-quiz/ian.md

 - Slicer Thickness
   - a slider from 0 to 2. _What are the increments in?_ incremental markers on the side, snap to increments
 * Slice

+---

+# Game Class

+---

+Steps
+- Start
+  * generates the order
+  * add step start
+- Select
+  * sets onSlicer:Product
+  * add step select-x
+- Blade
+  * setBlade(x = 0) that takes a number, sets blade to that number
+  * add step blade
+- Slice
+  * takes a product and a blade, pushes to slices[] if > 0.
+  * this is where we "make a new product" to not mutate the order array
+  * add step slice
+- Weigh
+  * just add weigh step, scale is scale
+- Bag
+  * if not enough, do nothing.
+  * if too much, reduce slices[] and push to waste[]
+  * add bag step
+  * win()